SweetingTech/RagChat/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A local Retrieval-Augmented Generation (RAG) chatbot built with Streamlit, LlamaIndex, and LlamaCPP (for connecting to LM Studio).
+A local Retrieval-Augmented Generation (RAG) chatbot built with Streamlit and LlamaIndex, leveraging LM Studio's OpenAI-compatible API for local LLM inference.
 This chatbot allows you to upload documents of various types (PDF, DOCX, TXT, XLSX, images, etc.) and ask questions based on their content.
 It provides session management, local index persistence, and customizable system instructions.

 ## Features

 *   **Multi-Document Support:**  Ingest and process PDFs, DOCX, TXT, XLSX, images, and HTML files.
-*   **Local LLM Integration:**  Connect to a local LM Studio instance for inference.
+*   **Local LLM Integration:**  Connect to a local LM Studio instance via its OpenAI-compatible API for inference.
+The application automatically detects and uses the model loaded in LM Studio.
 *   **Retrieval-Augmented Generation:**  Combines document retrieval with LLM generation for accurate and informative answers.
 *   **Session Management:**  Create and manage multiple chat sessions.
 *   **Local Index Persistence:**  Save and load the LlamaIndex index to avoid re-indexing documents on every run.